maid/maid/README.md

     # minute hour day_of_month month day_of_week command_to_execute
     0 1 * * * /bin/bash -li -c "maid clean --silent"

-**Note:** Both Mac OS X and Ubuntu support callbacks when folders are changed (`fsevent`/`inotify`), and that may be a forthcoming feature in Maid.
-That said, I find `cron` to take care of most of my needs.
-Pull requests are welcome, however.  :)

 ## Warranty